mikepfeiffer/azure-iac-bootcamp/Lab 3/README.md

 ## Bonus Points

 Take a look at your **azuredeploy.json** template.
-Think creatively how you could make use of template parameters, functions, and variables to customize this template.
+Think creatively about how you could make use of template parameters, functions, and variables to customize this template.

 ## Lifelines